 The adjustable hosel mechanism allows fitters and players to increase or decrease the M5’s stated loft by up to 2 degrees by making some simple adjustments.

-The following golfers also use the TaylorMade M5 Driver.
+The following golfers also use the TaylorMade M5 Drivers used by pros.
 These guys are good at championship golf.

 - Jon Rahm, ranked #5